AS211869/letsencrypt-cname/README.md

 ![CNAME Record](https://cdn.truewinter.dev/i/f3248f.png)

+By default, the script will wait 30 seconds before allowing LetsEncrypt to validate the DNS records.
+This can be overridden by creating a file called `sleep.txt` containing the number of seconds the script should wait.

 Modify the command in `command.txt` as needed, and the run the command with `sudo`.
 If successful, you should now have a LetsEncrypt wildcard certificate in the directory indicated by the script.

 # Requirements